 The Canton of Lucerne accepts the software provided on the website of the Cantonal Tax Administration.
 The software is free to download and is compatible with Windows, MacOS and Linux.
 The handling of the software is explained on a helpdesk and with an explanatory video.

-If you need help filing your tax return, you can have it prepared by a tax advisor.
+If you need help filing your tax return, you can have your tax return prepared by a tax consultant.
 This avoids errors in the tax return.

 Deadlines for filing the tax return in Lucerne